AusDTO/dta-website/_posts/2017-11-14-cure-is-better-than-prevention.md

 ## The bad guys like easy wins too

 If, for whatever reason, your organisation becomes a target for a cyber adversary they will develop an attack plan which disarms or bypasses as many of your defences as possible.
 To take this threat seriously is to understand you are dealing with a thinking human being who will seek to target your organisation where it is weakest.
-As Chinese military strategist and philosopher Sun Tzu  put it “You may advance and be absolutely irresistible, if you make for the enemy's weak points”.
+As Chinese military strategist and philosopher Sun Tzu  put it 'You may advance and be absolutely irresistible, if you make for the enemy's weak points'.

 Watching some of the best penetration (pen) testers work, they are frighteningly good at rendering most of your security investment irrelevant by carefully choosing their tactics and targeting weak spots.

 ## What’s wrong here?

-Often I see customers respond to a pen tester finding weaknesses by asking the question “how do we prevent this?”
+Often I see customers respond to a pen tester finding weaknesses by asking the question 'how do we prevent this?'.
 It’s a fair question but I think it misses a greater point.
-As I noted in “A Slice of Reality” pen testers are going to pick one angle and attack you through it.
+As I noted in 'A Slice of Reality' pen testers are going to pick one angle and attack you through it.
 But chances are this wasn’t their only point of attack.
-And when customers are asking themselves how they could have prevented an attack, they should probably ask “why didn’t we detect this?” first.
+And when customers are asking themselves how they could have prevented an attack, they should probably ask 'why didn’t we detect this?' first.

 The idea prevention is better than a cure appears to be the product of three key beliefs:

-1. Prevention is more effective and economical
+1. Prevention is more effective and economical.
-2. Preventative controls are based on learned experience making them the best response
+2. Preventative controls are based on learned experience making them the best response.
-3. It is possible to predict the paths an adversary will use to attack and block them off
+3. It is possible to predict the paths an adversary will use to attack and block them off.

 I suspect our belief in prevention is founded in its everyday application to environmental risks (e.g. medicine, health and safety), where it is very effective.
 However,  slippery floors don’t willfully try to trip people up.